Login

 • Coca tea served each morning in your tent

-• Horseman/Pack horses to carry all of the gear
+• Horseman and pack horses to carry all camping gear

 Price Excludes

-• Tips for Guide, Driver and Cook-(Please keep in mind that tipping is common in Latin America and would be greatly appreciated)
+• Tips for guide, driver, and cook – Tipping is customary in Latin America and greatly appreciated

 What To Bring